 BONNY B: FROM THE KHMER ROUGE TO B.B.
 KING

 Born in Cambodia under the name Su Pheaktra Bonnyface Chanmongkhon, BONNY B arrived in Switzerland in 1979 at barely seven years old.
 His family fled to Fribourg to escape the Khmer Rouge.
-Nearly fifty years later, he has become a professional bluesman with an extraordinary musical career behind him.
+READ HIS TRAGIC JOURNEY!

 BONNY B, singer and harmonica player, has carried his blues across European stages for more than half a century.
 Together with his brother Ice B on guitar, he has recorded around twenty albums, founded a harmonica school, and opened two clubs.
 He also created a blues festival while running his own online radio station.
+READ MORE ON HIS BLOG!

 Alongside his brilliant artistic journey, he has introduced generations of secondary-school students throughout French-speaking Switzerland to the world of blues.